PocketMiner82/ConnectSSHTunnel/README.md

 # ConnectSSHTunnel
 Connects your PC, Raspberry PI, OpenWRT router to an SSH tunnel and routes all traffic through it.
+Also has simple proxy connect script to just route all traffic through the proxy (tun2http) without using SSH tunnel.

 ## Features
-* Auto reconnect if SSH connection drops
+* Auto reconnect if SSH/proxy connection drops
 * Auto detect gateway (router)
 * Revert changes on exit (CTRL+C)
 * authenticated HTTP Proxy support